autonomy-lab-cooper-union/AutonomyLabWebsite/content/_index.md

     weight: 1
 ---

-## Design and Innovation for Connected Communities
+## Design and Innovation for Smart Cities